The death of an SMSF trustee is a big event in the life of an SMSF. Here is Rani Gandha of Turnbull Hill Lawyers with more.

 In-specie contributions and payments are complex since you get two transactions "for the price of one".
+Gordon Mackenzie of UNSW discusses this in more detail.

 SIS dependancy determines who gets your super.
 Tax dependancy determines the amount of tax payable.
 Here is Gordon Mackenzie of UNSW with more.